Discover the beautiful Maldives by volunteering with sea turtles at the

 Your donation will cover:

-- Return domestic flights from Male to the Marine Turtle Rescue Centre (The rescue centre is situated in Baa atoll, therefore a flight is necessary to get to there.
+- Return domestic flights from Male to the Marine Turtle Rescue Centre.
+(The rescue centre is in Baa atoll and a domestic flight is necessary to get to there.
 The views are incredible so have your camera ready!)

 - Accommodation for the duration of your stay at Dhuni Kolhu